Kyle Allen (actor): Career

 In July 2015, Allen was cast in a lead role on the Hulu drama series The Path co-starring Aaron Paul and Michelle Monaghan, appearing in all 36 episodes.
 Upon the series ending in 2018, Allen appeared in a recurring role in American Horror Story, and in 2019, he was cast as Balkan, one of the Jets in Steven Spielberg's West Side Story, an adaptation of the Broadway musical of the same name.

 In 2021, Allen was cast as Romeo in Rosaline, a modern retelling of Romeo & Juliet co-starring Kaitlyn Dever and Isabela Merced, and in The Greatest Beer Run Ever co-starring Zac Efron and Russell Crowe.
 On January 28, 2022, Allen was cast as He-Man in the Netflix live-action film reboot of Masters of the Universe, before it was canceled.
 In October 2022, Allen was announced to star in A Haunting in Venice, the third instalment of Kenneth Branagh's Hercule Poirot adaptations.

-He most recently finished shooting in Kathryn Bigelow's newest feature film for Netflix.

-In 2025, Kyle Allen has starred alongside Sofia Carson in Netflix's newest romantic comedy, The Life List.
+In 2025, he featured Kathryn Bigelow's Netflix film A House of Dynamite.
+The same year, he has starred alongside Sofia Carson in Netflix's newest romantic comedy, The Life List.